py5coding/py5book/tutorials/jupyter_notebooks.md

 print('the sketch is running!')
 ```

 If you are runnning this notebook locally, you will see a new window open for the running Sketch.
 If you are running this through Binder, or possibly using the documentation website's Live Code feature (see the rocket ship icon at the top of the page), the Sketch is running on a server somewhere in the cloud.
 In that case, to see the Sketch you will need to create a Sketch portal using [py5tools.sketch_portal()](/reference/py5tools_sketch_portal).
 This will create what is effectively a view into what is being displayed on that Sketch window running in the cloud.
+To be clear, although you will see a live animation in the Sketch Portal, the Sketch is not actually running in your browser.
+It’s kind of like when you watch a live television program on your TV.
+The live events are taking place somewhere else, but images of the events are being broadcast to your television.

 ```{code-cell} ipython3
 :tags: ["remove-output"]